lovrosdu/klor/doc/03-semantics.md

 One peculiarity of "code is data" and unordered collections (maps and sets) as expressions is the fact that the order in which communications are done depends on the order of the expressions in the collection, which is in general non-deterministic.
 The order is guaranteed to be consistent for a given fixed collection object, but is not guaranteed to be the same between two different collection objects even if they compare equal (let alone between equal collections that are part of multiple executions of the same or different Clojure processes, etc.).
-For that reason, Klor will issue a warning whenever a map or set expression contains elements located at a role different from `r`.
+For that reason, Klor will issue a warning whenever a map or set expression contains subexpressions located at a role different from `r`.

 ```clojure
 ;; No communications are done.